phantasma-io/phantasmaphoenix-gitbook/developers/sdks/cpp/low-level-api.md

 # Low‑Level JSON API (PhantasmaJsonAPI)

 The **low‑level API** lets you build RPC requests as raw JSON and parse responses **without** any built‑in HTTP transport.
 You are responsible for POSTing the request body to the node and passing the JSON back for parsing.

-- Namespace/class: `phantasma::PhantasmaJsonAPI`
+- Namespace/class: `phantasma::rpc::PhantasmaJsonAPI`
 - RPC endpoint path: `PhantasmaJsonAPI::Uri()` → `"/rpc"` (append to your host)
 - Types:
   - `JSONBuilder` — a minimal JSON builder (or adapter‑provided builder)